oliviermasson/snapomatic/README.md

 * Clone the volumes.
 Do NOT break the mirrors.
 This was required so DR can be tested without interrupting replication.
 * Create the clone of the target volumes to a timepoint that is immediately *after* or immediately *before* the desired recovery point.
 * Map all LUNs
+* Bring up databases, but this action is performed by a 2nd script.
+Keep reading to find that example...

 This script works as follows: